-The Australian War Memorial has nearly 300 volunteers actively contributing to it’s mission to assist Australians to remember, interpret and understand the Australian experience of war and its enduring impact on Australian society.
+The Australian War Memorial has nearly 300 volunteers actively contributing to its mission to assist Australians to remember, interpret and understand the Australian experience of war and its enduring impact on Australian society.
 Volunteers perform a wide variety of jobs at the Memorial both at the front-of-house and working behind the scenes.

 Our volunteers come from diverse backgrounds including students, retirees, parents, grandparents and many have served or have links to the military.
 Others simply enjoy interacting with visitors and sharing the stories of our nation.

 The Memorial's volunteer programs draw much interest from the local Canberra community.
 Recruitment processes are conducted throughout the year as and when volunteers are required for specific areas.
-The Volunteers Coordinator records the details of applications received and notifies those who have expressed an interest in volunteering when an intake is due to begin.

 Volunteers receive appropriate training relevant to their work, unless they have been recruited because of a special skill they possess.
 Training periods vary from 2-3 afternoon sessions, up to a 6-month training period for the voluntary guides.
 Training is provided by expert Memorial staff, such as curators, historians and educators, together with a mixture of guest speakers with expertise in special areas.